CP1404/Practicals/README.md

   top of the text box when you submit your practical on LearnJCU.
     - Your PR URLs will look something like: `https://github.com/lindsaymarkward/cp1404practicals/pull/1`
     - Your code review URLs will be very similar but with the other student's repo.
-The link should take us directly to the PR where you have done a good review
+The link should take us directly to the PR where you have done your code review
 - Do not zip up your files.
 - Submit your practical with each file attached to one submission.
 - If you need to resubmit additional attempts, you must include all files in the new submission.
 - Ensure each file has the correct name, including the extension.
 If you don't use the right extensions, we cannot read your work in LearnJCU.
 - Ensure your code is not commented-out.
 Only comments should be commented.
-- Include a `# comment` for any parts of questions.
+- Include a `# comment` for any parts of questions that need separate answers.
 E.g., if a question has parts `a.` and `b.` then add comments like `# a.` and `# b.` to make it clear where your answers are, and to show you what you need to complete.
 - Rewrite any `# TODO` comments as appropriate.

 ## Solutions

-Selected (not all) practical solutions are provided here, in the **"solutions"** branch.
+Selected (not all) practical solutions are provided here, in the **solutions** branch.
 These are to help you learn by evaluating your own work and seeing our suggested ways of solving the practical problems.

+> [!IMPORTANT]
-**Important**: Please use the solutions in a mature and honest way, as helpful learning tools... _after_ you complete your own work, _not_ as something to simply copy into your own prac work.
+> Please use the solutions in a mature and honest way, as helpful learning tools... only _after_ you complete
+> your own work, _not_ as something to simply copy into your own prac work.
 OK?
-Seriously, **never copy the solutions** as this will not help you learn as much as doing your own coding.
+> Seriously, **never copy the solutions** as this will not help you learn as much as doing your own coding.